Guide on Accredited Employer Work Visa

 Maximum continuous stay

-Please note, from 27 November 2023, a requirement called "maximum continuous stay" will be introduced.
+Please note, from 27 November 2023, a requirement called "maximum continuous stay" was introduced.

-This means regardless of whether you are paid above median wage or below, once you've reached the maximum stay allowed, you will need to remain outside New Zealand for a period of time before becoming eligible to apply for an AEWV.
+This means regardless of whether you are paid above median wage or below, once you've reached the maximum stay allowed, you will need to remain outside New Zealand for a period of time before becoming eligible to apply for an AEWV visa.

 Maximum continuous stay for Accredited Employer Work Visa